arizvisa/ida-minsc/docs/static/install.rst

 Installation of IDA-Minsc
 =========================

-To install IDA-Minsc on the various platforms that a user has installed IDA in, it simply requires the user to clone the repository into a directory of their choosing.
-After the repository has been cloned, the user will then need to copy the ``plugins/minsc.py`` file into their IDA user directory and then modify its contents in order to set the path that you have cloned the repository in.
-After it has been modified, when starting up IDA the user should then notice that the "About Minsc" menu item is listed under their currently installed plugins.
+To install IDA-Minsc on whichever platform that you may have installed IDA in, it simply requires you to clone the repository into a directory of your choosing.
+After the repository has been cloned, you will then need to copy the ``plugins/minsc.py`` file into their IDA user directory and then modify its contents in order to assign the path that you have cloned the repository into.
+After it has been modified, when starting up IDA you should then notice that the "About Minsc" menu item is listed under your currently installed plugins.

-If using an older version of IDA, one may use the previous methodology to ensure that IDA-Minsc is running at all times when IDA has been started.
+If using an **older** version of IDA Pro, one may need to use the previous installation methodology at section :ref:`1.6<install-older>` to ensure that IDA-Minsc is loaded immediately after IDA has been started.
+To install it in this manner, the idea is that the "``idapythonrc.py``" file from the IDA-Minsc repository is executed by IDAPython when the user starts up IDA.
+This is done by cloning the IDA-Minsc repository **directly** into the IDA user directory.
-To install it in this manner, the idea is that IDA-Minsc's "``idapythonrc.py``" file is executed by IDAPython when the user starts up IDA.
-This is done by cloning the IDA-Minsc repository directly into the IDA user directory.
-Then when IDA starts, IDA-Minsc will then empty out the default namespace and replace it with its own.
+This way when IDA starts, IDA-Minsc will then empty out the default namespace and replace it with its own.

 ---------------------
 Software Requirements
 ---------------------

 This plugin requires IDA Pro disassembler [:ref:`1<software-references>`] to be installed along with the IDAPython plugin.
-To update the IDA-minsc plugin, the Git [:ref:`2<software-references>`] software is also required.
+To update the IDA-Minsc plugin, the Git [:ref:`2<software-references>`] software is also required.
 This makes you responsible for updating with regards to any newer features and avoids using the many auto-updating systems that are pervasive throughout software.
 You may